-where $C_\tau =\min \left\{\sqrt{2 v^2 \log \left(\frac{3 t}{2 \delta}\right)}, 2 b \log \left(\frac{3 t}{2 \delta}\right)\right\}$ is a problem-independent constant. \end{theorem}
+where $C_\tau =\min \{\sqrt{2 v^2 \log (3 KH/(2 \delta) )}, 2 b \log (3 KH/(2 \delta) )\}$ is a problem-independent constant. \end{theorem}

 The proof is in Appendix \ref{sec:proof_main}.
 The main idea is simple: in each batch, we can control the number of extra steps when waiting for the original algorithm to collect enough delayed feedback.
 And the extra regret can be bounded by the product of the number of batches and the number of extra steps per batch.
 Note that in Eq.~\eqref{eqn:reg_quant} we do not need Assumption \ref{ass:subexp}.
 This makes~\eqref{eqn:reg_quant} more general.